benmvp/slides/2020/reactsummit/typescript.md

 - TypeScript interface properties are **required** by default
   * So without doing anything special you're guaranteed that the values will exist
   * Nice!
-- So If I call the component, leaving off a required prop (`count` here)
+- So if I call the component, leaving off a required prop (`count` in this case)
 - It will yell at me, and again not compile

 /////